WORWAG PHARMA

 3. How to use Lagosa

 Always use this medicine exactly as your doctor or pharmacist has told you.
-Check with your doctor or pharmacist if you are not sure.
+Talk to your doctor or pharmacist if you are not sure.

 : Silimarina